Daveawb/Laravel-Datatables/README.md

     )
 );
 ````

+At present the first field declared is modified to hold the result of the combination of the two fields.

 #Roadmap
 - Support for dataTables 1.10.x options
 - A query extension allowing for query manipulation after datatables has taken a count of the fields in the database